zero-one-group/fxl.js/README.md

 ## Putting Things Together

-Putting our running example together, we start to see a common pattern when building spreadsheets with _fxl.js_, namely:
+When we put our running example together, we actually see a relatively common pattern when building spreadsheets with _fxl.js_.
+In general, when building a spreadsheet using _fxl.js_, we follow a number of high-level steps:

 1. prepare the **data** to be used as cell values;
 2. build small **spreadsheet components** with those values;